 - Butter or use baking spray on an 8-inch square baking pan.

-- You can line it with a strip of parchment paper, covering the pan's bottom and two sides.
+- You can line it with a strip of parchment paper for easy removal, covering the pan's bottom and two sides.
 The other two sides remain unlined but greased.
-This will help you remove the block of fudge from the pan.
+This will help you easily lift the block of fudge from the pan.

 - In a large bowl, beat powdered sugar, brown sugar, butter, vanilla, and peanut butter until completely integrated.
 It will be crumbly.